 When the reactors first are installed, it may take some time until the specific biogas producing bacterial community has developed.
 It can help to seed the reactor with anaerobic sludge from a septic tank or another anaerobic digester.

 The hydraulic retention time (HRT) in the reactor should be at least 15 days in hot climates and 25 days in temperate climates.
-For highly pathogenic inputs, a HRT of 60 days should be considered.
-Normally, biogas reactors are operated in the mesophilic temperature range of 30 to 38°C. A thermophilic temperature of 50 to 57°C would ensure the pathogens destruction, but can only be achieved by heating the reactor (although in practice, this is only found in industrialized countries). via sswm.info
+For highly pathogenic inputs, an HRT of 60 days should be considered.
+Normally, biogas reactors are operated in the mesophilic temperature range of 30 to 38°C. A thermophilic temperature of 50 to 57°C would ensure the destruction of the pathogens, but can only be achieved by heating the reactor (although in practice, this is only found in industrialized countries). via sswm.info

 Why Make Biogas?